 To re-try the payment part of the process just attempt to log back into your QR Stuff account.
 You will be told that your subscription has "expired" and you will be provided with a "renew subscription" link.
 Simply click through and then try your payment again.

 Yes.
-For subscriptions of 3 months or more, if you're not happy with the service just email us and we'll refund the unused portion of your subscription.
-The refund will be made back to the Paypal account used to open the subscription initially.
-Refunds are not available for 24 hour or 1 month subscriptions.
+For full subscriptions of 3 months or more, if you're not happy with the service just email us to request a refund of the unused portion of your subscription fee.
+The refund will be made back to the payment method used for the subscription payment in question.

-The advanced feature set of the website is available to all subscribers using a time-based subscription model:
+The advanced feature set of the website is available to all subscribers using a time-based subscription model, with the choice of auto-renewing or one-time subscription payments.

 *Service and functionality limits may apply for trial accounts.